telerik/maui-docs/controls/gridsplitter/configuration.md

 * `PreviousAndCurrent`&mdash;Resize the previous and current `Grid` columns or rows.
 For a horizontal GridSplitter, space is redistributed between the row that is specified for the GridSplitter and the next row that is above it.
 For a vertical GridSplitter, space is redistributed between the column that is specified for the GridSplitter and the next column that is to the left.
 * `PreviousAndNext`&mdash;Resize the previous and next `Grid` columns or rows.
 For a horizontal GridSplitter, space is redistributed between the rows that are above and below the row that is specified for the GridSplitter.
 For a vertical GridSplitter, space is redistributed between the columns that are to the left and right of the column that is specified for the GridSplitter.

-Here is an example with `ResizeDirection` property set.
+Here is an example of how to set the `ResizeBehavior` correctly.

 **1.** Define the GridSplitter in XAML: